Detox | 9 min read

 You can start using drugs again if they are within reach.
 Throwing it away will make it harder for you to get it.
 It will take longer to find them, giving you a chance to rethink your decision to continue using drugs.
 Keeping drugs out of reach will help you stay clean.
 It will also remove a trigger that may cause a relapse.

 Some addicts maintain busy schedules.
 It is difficult for them to spare their time for recovery from addiction.
 However, taking time off from your activities is ideal for a successful recovery.
-You will return to these tasks after a few days or a week when you finish the problematic parts of detoxification.
+You will return to these tasks after a few days or a week, once you have completed the problematic parts of detoxification.
 Taking a break is appropriate because you may experience withdrawal symptoms that affect your productivity and interactions with others.

 Recovering from addiction has difficulties.
-You will cope with these challenges better with support from people close to you than without them.
-They get help if you experience severe symptoms and perform small chores you cannot or struggle to do.
+You will cope with these challenges better with support from people close to you than without it.
+They receive help if you experience severe symptoms and are unable to perform small chores or struggle to do so.

 Drugs change how your body works.
 They may alter how your body organs function, putting you at risk of developing illnesses.
 You may have struggled to consume all the nutrients your body needs while depending on drugs.
 Consuming a balanced meal helps your body return to its normal functioning.
-This change gives you the strength to cope with detoxification.
+This change gives you the strength to cope with the detoxification process.

 Relapse is a severe problem for recovering addicts.
-Triggers such as peer pressure, stress, and depression can make you fall back to drugs.
+Triggers such as peer pressure, stress, and depression can make you fall back on drugs.
 Identify these urges and deal with them.
-For example, you can avoid friends that encourage you to use drugs.
+For example, you can avoid friends who encourage you to use drugs.
 You may also engage in activities like exercises to take your mind off things that trouble you.

 Recovering from addiction at home can have some complications.
-You should be ready if such happens.
+You should be ready if such a thing happens.
 Making your emergency contacts accessible helps you cope with these difficulties.
-You should have emergency numbers, such as 911 and that of your doctor.
+You should have emergency numbers, such as 911 and your doctor’s contact information.

 People with similar challenges can help your recovery.
 Sharing experiences gives you insights for coping with difficulties and inspires you to complete your detoxification process.